-HIV-related stigma continues to be reported and feared by people living with HIV, compounded for some by pre-existing stigma based on actual or perceived membership of different social groups (e.g. gender identity, religion, class, ethnicity and sexuality).
+HIV-related stigma continues to be reported and feared by people living with HIV, compounded for some by pre-existing stigma based on actual or perceived membership of different social groups (e.g. groups based on gender identity, religion, class, ethnicity and sexuality).
 HIV testing, including the offer of a test, can have similar associations for both individuals and healthcare workers.
-Easy, equitable, non-discriminatory access to HIV testing in all settings should be available to all individuals who wish to test or should have testing recommended to them.
+Easy, equitable, non-discriminatory access to HIV testing in all settings should be available to all individuals who wish to test or for whom testing should be recommended.